Workplace safety in healthcare settings: Causes

 Many factors are correlated with an increased risk of violence.
 Regarding workplace design, poor delineation of staff only areas, overcrowding, poor access to amenities and unsecured furnishing increase the risks of violence.
 Regarding work practices, waiting times, poor customer service, working alone, lack of training, low level of staff empowerment, lack of deescalation training, lack of straff training in the cause of violence, the use of physical restraint and the presence of cash on-site is correlated with violence.
-Physicians who are unprepared, lacking in education about violence including descalation, lacking in medical skills of social skills, less experienced, overworked are more likely to be involved in violence.
+Physicians who are unprepared, lacking in education about violence including deescalation, lacking in medical skills of social skills, less experienced, overworked are more likely to be involved in violence.
 The physicians interpersonal style, personality and emotional state are correlated with violence.

 Patients who experience poverty or social exclusion, or lack the language of cultural competence to interact with physicians are more likely to be involved in violence.
 As well as those with certain injuries or disorders, such as head injuries, some psychiatric disorders, or thyroid disorders.
 Stressors, lack of respect and perceived respect, experience of poor healthcare historically, and intoxication are also risks for violence.

 Regarding the interactions that preceded aggression, misunderstandings or disputes about medical issues, patients being or feeling dismissed, dissatisfaction with care, physical contact, frustration with the patients intention, and involuntary treatment are correlated with violence.